digin-energi/produktdata-public/README.md

   * tapChanger :  Tapchanger function.
   * thermometer :  Thermometer function.
   * waveTrap :  Wave trap function.
+  * opticalFiber : Optical fiber cable function.
+  * umbilical : Umbilical cable function.
+  * opticalGroundWire : Optical ground wire function.

+### **CoolingInfo**
+Description of the assets cooling method or principles.
+* ATTRIBUTES
+  * typeOfCooling : String  Public, Type of transformer cooling class (four letter code ONAN, ONAF etc.) or any other cooling type or system used on the asset.

 ### **MetricInfo**
 Dimensions and weight of an asset.
 * ATTRIBUTES
-  *  metricType : ContextKind  Public,
-The kind of context dimension and weight applies to.
+  *  metricType : ContextKind  Public, The kind of context dimension and weight applies to.
-  * productDiameter : Length  Public,
+  * productDiameter : Length  Public, Diameter of product.
-  * productHieght : Length  Public,
+  * productHieght : Length  Public, Height of product.
-  * productLength : Length  Public,
+  * productLength : Length  Public, Length of product.
-  * productWeight : Mass  Public,
+  * productWeight : Mass  Public, Weight of product.
-  * productWidth : Length  Public,
+  * productWidth : Length  Public, Width of product.

 ### **SoundInfo**
-Information about protective measures against corrosion used on the asset surface *ATTRIBUTES
+Information about protective measures against corrosion used on the asset surface.
+* ATTRIBUTES
-  * minSoundPressureLevel : Pressure  Public, Lowest possible sound pressure level in dB(A) according to IEC 60076-10
+  * minSoundPressureLevel : Pressure  Public, Lowest possible sound pressure level in dB(A) according to IEC 60076-10.

 ### **SurfaceTreatmentInfo**
 Information about sound emission from the asset during normal operation.